yoguy12345/MoodMender/README.md

 MoodMender: Tailored Comfort for You.

+Talk to a psychologist on the internet for free!

 GPT that responds to how you are feeling

 an app desighted to regulate your emotions through the use of computer vision, and the Muse2 (optional)